 A new male grooming range of products from award-winning male celebrity hairdresser, Adee Phelan.

-SKNHEAD seeks to be UK and Ireland's most respected luxury male grooming line, which is already sold in more than three countries.
+SKNHEAD seeks to be UK and Ireland's most respected luxury male grooming line, with the vision of expanding globally within three years.
 Adee has wanted to bring out a male grooming range for a number of years, but only recently has he felt the market is ripe.

 Until now, most male grooming lines have been brought out by recognised female haircare and toiletry brands, and some male fashion designers.
 This has resulted in little innovation because they are often repurposed female products, while we believe men approach grooming in a very different way.
 SKNHEAD takes Adee's many years of experience in listening to top professionals and high-end customers to build products around the specific needs of men.